UP Fighting Maroons: Team logo

-Prior to July 2015, there is no official logo for the UP Fighting Maroons, thus the University Seal is used in uniforms of the university's student-athletes.
-UP System registered trademarks such as the Oblation and sometimes the university seal were used to represent the university's varsity team in UAAP broadcasts.
+Prior to July 2015, there was no official logo for the UP Fighting Maroons.
+The University Seal was used in the uniforms of the university's student-athletes.
+The UP System's registered trademarks such as the Oblation and sometimes the university seal were used to represent the university's varsity team in UAAP broadcasts.
 A new logo representing the varsity team had to be designed after UP College of Human Kinetics Dean Ronnie Dizer told ABS-CBN Sports, the official broadcaster of the UAAP, that the Oblation logo is no longer allowed in UAAP coverage.

 On July 20, 2015, a set of six logos were released by the University of the Philippines.
 The new main logo uses a clenched left fist as a primary symbol with the teams initials UMP.
 The logo according to the university highlights the "institution’s unique history and tradition – catalysts for change and defenders of the people.”
 The letter "M" is incorporated at the bottom part of the fist.
 The M design of the main logo is named the "M Cut".
 A partial version of the logo which composes only of the fist with the M Cut of the main logo may be used where the name of the team or the university is not required to be shown.

 In addition, an internal, secondary, and tertiary logos were also revealed.
 The internal logo is in shape of the Oblation, the secondary logo is a geometric shapes arranged in a form of a fist, and the tertiary logo composes of a man and a woman raising and clenching one of their fists, named Isko & Iska.
 The later two logos, the secondary and tertiary are used for marketing and promotional purposes.

 The proposal for the new brand identity was initiated by Mandy Reyes and Pete Jimenez of Nowhere to Go but UP, an alumni organization.
 The design team is composed of the following: Dan Matutina (along with Bernice de Leon-Yumul, Joanna Malinis, and Raxenne Maniquiz of Plus63 Design Co.), Kay Aranzanso, Ralph Guibani, and AJ Dimarucot.